 New Intelligent Keyboard Edit Modes

 Source overwrite is a quicker substitute to multi-cam.
 It robotically matches source timecode to the source timecode of the clip in the timeline and places the clip on top.
 If you shoot with several cameras and sync timecode, you can lay extra camera angles on a base wide shot layer.

 Place On Top

 Place on top is comparable to traditional edit functions and this edit mode will place the clip on top of the background layer that’s now in the timeline.
 If the timeline doesn’t have a layer above the background layer, it will add a new timeline track and then place the clip on top.

 Close up is great for generating two camera angles from the one camera.
 Just shoot your subject with a wide or mid shot and then when close up is used, it will produce a slightly zoomed in version of the same camera shot and place it on top of the timeline.
 Plus you can also apply it to a clip in the timeline.

 Ripple overwrite is a prevalent edit function and it lets you substitute shots very swiftly.
 When applied, it will substitute the clip in the timeline with the nominated clip and if the clip is a different length, it will fine-tune the space to accommodate the new clip and ripple the timeline duration.

 Append To End

 Append to end is excellent for building edits quickly.
 Just choose an in and out point and then Append To End will add the clip to the end of the edit and increase the timeline length.
 Append To End is fantastic when adding shots to an edit from content that’s been shot in time order.

 Smart Insert is like the traditional insert edit function, however it’s niftier as it removes the need to change to the timeline and place an in point.
 All you need to do is choose Smart Insert and it will find the nearest edit in the timeline and insert the clip in that location!

 Fast In And Out Points

 Entering edit points is one of the most used functions in editing, so they engineered the in and out point buttons to be larger in size and to include a small space above to permit locating them by feel.
 That helps when doing transport control with your right hand and punching in and out points using your left hand.

 Instantly Re-sort Bin And Source Tape

 The source tape uses your bin’s sort order, so you get loads of control over how shots are organised.
 This gives you the flexibility to find shots by;

-- Clip name;
+- Clip name

-- Or time.
+- Or time

 Fast Source Tape Allows Scrolling Clips

-Traditional NLE software uses thousands of clips to organise media, which necessitates lots of drag and drop of clips which is too slow for quick turn around work such as:
+Traditional NLE software uses thousands of clips to organise media, which necessitates lots of drag and drop of clips which is too slow for quick turn around work such as;

-- Training videos;
+- Training videos

 Integrated Search Dial Control